noobaa/noobaa-core/src/test/README.md

   Using the module for local agents require initializing it with the use_local_agents() API.
   This API expects to receive the following parameters:
-    utilitest - Reference to the utilitest module, auth_token - The auth token for the agents to be crated with
+    auth_token - The auth token for the agents to be created with

 * ###coretest
   This module will function as somewhat of a proxy to the different components control modules (agents, clients etc.).
 It provides its own API:

-    1) account_credentials - Return the account credentials for the test

-    2) client - Return the allocated client (currently only 1 can be allocated)
+    1) client - Return the rpc client

-    3) new_client - Allocate and return a new client
+    2) new_client - Allocate and return a new client

-    4) init_test_nodes(count, system, tier) - Performs the following
+    3) init_test_nodes(count, system, tier) - Performs the following
         1. Creates Auth Token for system & tier,
         2. Sets the agent control to work locally (will be removed once we support remote),
         3. Starts all stopped agents

-    5) clear_test_nodes - Stops all agents and then clears them
+    4) clear_test_nodes - Stops all agents and then clears them

   In addition, it exposes all the core_agent_control API.